WarAn2007/python-programming/README.md

-# python-programming OOP
+# python-programming
-1) classes and objects
+1) Data Types
+2) Functions
+3) Modules
+4) OOP
+and et cetera that I will explain to myself to understand python for my purposes